 If you're a writer or content creator, you might consider creating an entire feed of quotes, like @thegoodquote feed, which showcases quotes on different mediums, ranging from paperback books to Tweets.
 Consider typing your quotes and changing up the color of the background, or handwriting your quotes and placing them near interesting objects like flowers or a coffee mug.

 @JackHarding's nature photos are nothing short of spectacular, and he highlights their beauty by filtering with a dark overtone.
-To do this, consider desaturating your content and using filters with more cool colors, like greens and blues, rather than warm ones.
+To do this, consider desaturating your content and using filters with cooler colors, like greens and blues, rather than warm ones.
 The resulting feed looks clean, sleek, and professional.

 One way to introduce color into your feed?
 Try creating a rainbow by slowly progressing your posts through the colors of the rainbow, starting at red and ending at purple (and then, starting all over again).
 The resulting feed is stunning.

 Most people on Instagram stick to photos and filters, so to stand out, you might consider adding drawings or cartoon doodles on top of (or replacing) regular photo posts.
 This is a good idea if you're an artist or a web designer and want to draw attention to your artistic abilities — plus, it's sure to get a smile from your followers, like these adorable doodles shown below by @josie.doodles.